marcelldls/PyTangoDemo/README.md

 - Run the associated Tango Device Server
 - Execute the client

+Can use the vscode launch configuration `Local TangoCS: Current File`

 ### Troubleshooting
 Interaction with the database can be validated using the containerised Jive GUI application
 ```